When Does Car Insurance Go Down?

 When Does Auto Insurance Go Down: Bottom Line

-Car insurance rates drop at predictable points, most often as you gain experience, age out of higher-risk groups, or move past violations.
+Car insurance rates drop at predictable points: when you gain driving experience, age out of higher-risk groups or move past violations on your record.
 The biggest decreases usually happen around ages 18 and 21, and after tickets or accidents fall off your record.

-Savings don’t happen automatically.
-Comparing quotes regularly, keeping a clean record and asking about discounts make the biggest difference.
-Serious violations like DUI take longer to recover from, but rates do improve over time with safe driving.
+Savings don't happen on their own.
+Comparing quotes regularly, keeping a clean record and asking about discounts make a difference.
+Serious violations like DUI take longer to recover from, but rates do get better in time with safe driving.

 When Do Car Insurance Rates Drop: FAQ